RWS-Studio/RWS_Learn/README.md

-# rw_learn software
+# rws_learn software

 ## This software is already in development.

 This is a software that permits users to manage their grades, and schools goals.

-The is based on Flask.
+The software is based on Flask.
 The software launch a server and it opens the website on the main browser of the user's computer.